vivek0240/gplayforAndroid/Stock-Package.md

 * Google Sounds
 * Google Digital Wellbeing

+Notes:
-Note: Bold apps mark the difference to smaller packages.
+* Bold apps mark the difference to smaller packages.
+* Google removed the `Trusted Face` (FaceUnlock) feature for security reasons (see [this post](https://www.androidpolice.com/2019/09/04/trusted-face-smart-unlock-method-has-been-removed-from-android-devices/)).
+We've removed the corresponding code for the `FaceDetect` and `FaceUnlock` for all platforms.